Alzheimer’s and Driving in the UK: Navigating Transportation Challenges

 Given the risks associated with impaired cognitive functions, individuals with Alzheimer’s disease must explore alternative transportation options that prioritise safety while maintaining independence.

-By considering alternative means of transportation suited to their needs, individuals can remain mobile without compromising their or endangering others on the road.
+By considering alternative means of transportation suited to their needs, individuals can remain mobile without compromising their well-being or endangering others on the road.

 Alternatives to Driving for Individuals with Alzheimer’s